d0ct0r4r6a/100-days-of-code/README.md

 **Thoughts:** I fell sick and couldn't think properly.
 Only managed to go through the codes in [this playlist](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gcy9lrvMJ75z9maRw4byYp).

+### [SICK] : 08 Feb 2017

+**Note:** My cold worsens.
+I can't stand looking at my laptop screen.
+So I rest for most of the day and prepare for my trip to Singapore tonight.

 ## About #100DaysofCode
 * [Rules](rules.md)
 * [Previous Log: my first run – ended on the 8th day ](previous-log.md)